 IPCC AR5 2014 Headline Statements

-Global warming is the increase in global average (land-sea) surface temperature, as one of the consequences of radiative (heat) forcing caused by anthropogenic (human sourced) emissions (from IPCC 2014).
+Global warming is the increase in global average (land-sea) surface temperature, as one of the consequences of radiative (heat) forcing caused by anthropogenic (human sourced) greenhouse emissions (from IPCC 2014).

 NASA Feb 2018